 Tammy is a Chinese-Vietnamese American whose parents are both Vietnamese Boat People refugees.
 Originally from the East Coast, Tammy moved to the San Francisco Bay Area to attend the Academy of Art University for Art History and Fine Arts.
 It was during her college years where she reconnected with Julia and began studying about her family's history.
 She recently graduated from George Mason University with a Master's in History of Art.
 She currently works for Georgetown University Law Library by day, and an adjunct at Northern Virginia Community College by night.
 Along with Julia, Tammy oversees the creative aspects of the website and the book’s storyboards.

 Jenny is a Vietnamese-American who is sprinkled with a bit of Caucasian on her mother's side.
 Her parents are both Vietnamese Boat People refugees who immigrated to Virginia, where they still reside.
 A graduate from George Mason University with a B.A. in English, Jenny discovered PYD when she reconnected with Tammy.
-She contributes to PYD's blog and is the Editorial Director, overseeing multiple editorial aspects in conjunction with the co-founders.
+She contributes to PYD's blog and is the Editorial Coordinator, overseeing multiple editorial aspects in conjunction with the co-founders.

 Holly is a Vietnamese-American who resides in NoVa (Northern Virginia) where her family settled after coming over from Vietnam.
 She is currently pursuing a fine arts degree and hopes that through PYD, her art can contribute to the awareness of Vietnamese Boat People.
 At the moment, Holly assists Tammy and Jenny with East Coast operations.